-- A platform for running catastrophe models, including an exposure/results database, a web based user interface and an API for integration with other systems (Oasis Loss Modelling Framework)
+- A platform for running catastrophe models, including a web based user interface and an API for integration with other systems (Oasis Loss Modelling Framework)

 - Core components for executing catastrophe models at scale and standard data formats for hazard and vulnerability (Oasis ktools)

 - Toolkit for developing, testing and deploying catastrophe models (Oasis Model Development Toolkit)

 There are three main ideas behind the Oasis platform architecture:

 - We develop the core modelling and analytics components in C++.
 This allows low level optimizations in processor and memory usage and is proven for large scale and complex numerical applications.

 - We use standard Open Source frameworks wherever possible, and in particular for job management (Celery, RabbitMQ), web services (Flask) and other enterprise features.

 - We use standard Open Source DevOps tools (GitHub, Docker) for deploying all components and models.

 All the code and components are available on GitHub and can be freely used under the permissive BSD 3 license, and tailored as necessary for specific use cases.